 earth and environmental sciences

-For those entering in the class of 2014 and beyond, the department will offer two majors: Geological Sciences or Environmental Geoscience.
+The Department of Earth and Environmental Sciences offers two majors: Geological Sciences or Environmental Geoscience.
 Within the constraints discussed below, programs can be individually designed to meet the interests and objectives of each student.
 Students may wish to major or to have a concentration in the earth sciences for a variety of reasons including:

 - a desire to work professionally in one of the earth sciences,